 Deep Dive Podcast: Are beauty pageants still relevant?

-When was the last time you tuned in to watch a beauty pageant?
-This episode of Deep Dive finds out how relevant they are.
+When was the last time you watched a beauty pageant?
+This episode of Deep Dive finds out if they are still relevant today.

 The latest edition of Miss Universe Singapore was made more inclusive, with a single mother and a transgender woman as contestants.
-But how relevant are beauty pageants?
+But how relevant are beauty pageants today?

 Angela, maybe you want to weigh in on this concept of beauty and especially beauty pageants.
 In a way, it's still being judged according to a format.
-You still have the bikini segments and (you are) judged by a panel, watched by millions.
+You still have the bikini segment and (you are) judged by a panel, watched by millions.
 Some people would say, is this a bit irrelevant in the current age?
-What do you think?
-What do you say to the detractors?
+What do you say to detractors?

 To me, wearing a bikini or even swimwear is about confidence.
-You have to have the confidence to be able to put on that two-piece and walk on the stage to flaunt what you have.
-It's not about anything bad, but it's about the confidence level you have and how you want to inspire people to love yourself more and be confident with what you have.
+You have to have the confidence to be able to put on that two-piece (suit) and walk on the stage to flaunt what you have.
+It's not about anything bad, but it's ... how you want to inspire people to love yourself more and be confident with what you have.

 Crispina:

-But some people would say that young women nowadays, educated women might say, why do I have to have a bikini to show that I'm confident, right?
+But some people would say that young women might say, "Why do I have to have a bikini to show that I'm confident, right?"

 Yeah.
 They may say it's a rather superficial kind of competition.